HariSekhon/Nagios-Plugins/README.md

 [Elasticsearch](https://www.elastic.co/products/elasticsearch)
 ...) etc.

-Fix requests, suggestions, updates and improvements are most welcome via Github [issues](https://github.com/harisekhon/nagios-plugins/issues) or [pull requests](https://github.com/harisekhon/nagios-plugins/pulls).
+Fix requests, suggestions, updates and improvements are most welcome via Github [issues](https://github.com/harisekhon/nagios-plugins/issues) or [pull requests](https://github.com/harisekhon/nagios-plugins/pulls) (in which case GitHub will give you credit and mark you as a contributor to the project :) ).

+This project is freeware (don't sell it) and is intended to always remain a free standard monitoring resource.

 Hari Sekhon